 1. Aeropress

 The Aeropress is our top pick for brewing coffee out in the wilderness.
-It’s lightweight and compact, making it easy to fit in almost any pack setup.
+It is lightweight and compact, making it easy to fit in almost any pack setup.
 Another benefit of the Aeropress is it’s solid.
 All of the pieces are made from thick, durable plastic, so they won’t even flinch if you happen to drop them on that particularly pointy rock near the fire.

 2. Travel Press